dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

-If this is so and the degree of consciousness is measured by the expanse of symbols a being can communicate with, both those it recgonizes and uses, then it should stand to reason that our most learned citizens are the most conscious and the best artists must be those of us who are highly educated and retain a varied expanse of experiences.
+If this is so and the degree of consciousness is measured by the expanse of symbols a being can communicate with, both those it recognizes and uses, then it should stand to reason that our most learned citizens are the most conscious and the best artists must be those of us who are highly educated and retain a varied expanse of experiences.